Germany will not join US naval mission in Strait of Hormuz | DW | 31.07.2019

 Last week, the UK said it wanted to create a European-led mission in the Gulf to ensure the safe travel of cargo.
 Several EU states showed interest in the British proposal, which could potentially compliment US efforts in the Strait of Hormuz.

-The UK proposed the mission after Tehran impounded the British-flagged Stena Impero oil tanker and all 23 crew members on July 19.
+The move came in response to Iran seizing the British-flagged Stena Impero oil tanker and its 23 crew members as it passed through the Strait on July 19.

+Tensions between Iran and Europe have been increasing over Iran's decision to abandon parts of the 2015 nuclear deal that restricted its nuclear program.

 Relations between the US and Iran have also worsened in recent months.
-Both countries claim to have shot down drones belonging to the other state in the past several weeks.
+Washington has blamed Tehran over a string of tanker attacks, while both countries claim to have shot down drones belonging to the other state in the past several weeks.

 rs/jm (dpa, Reuters, AP, AFP)